jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 * Carry out the instructions a few different times and see how the results differ (they may also form a nice [diptych](https://en.wikipedia.org/wiki/Diptych) or [triptych](https://en.wikipedia.org/wiki/Triptych))
 * Ask more people to do a drawing from your instructions and compare the results
+* Create bifurcations or choices in the instructions, which will cause the results to vary every time they are carried out

 ***